0100101101011010/food/recipe/_posts/2019-01-14-savoury-lentil-soup-slow-cooker-instant-pot.md

 instructions:
  - Chop onion, carrot, and celery into small bite-sized pieces.
 Roughly chop spinach.
 Mince garlic if using whole cloves.
- - Add the rest of the ingredients to the Instant Pot.
-(If using slow cooker, add all ingredients including garlic and onion to the slow cooker.)
+ - Add the rest of the ingredients to the Instant Pot or slow cooker.
 Stir a few times.
  - For traditional slow cooker, leave on HIGH for 4 hours or LOW for 8 hours.
  - For Instant Pot SLOW COOK mode, set on HIGH for 7 hours.
  - For Instant Pot PRESSURE COOK mode, leave on HIGH for 5 minutes, then natural release (or 8 minutes for quick release).